nrinaudo/nrinaudo.github.com/_articles/pl/type_checking.md

   \AXC{$\Gamma \vdash \texttt{Let}\ name\ value\ body :\ ???$}
 \end{prooftree}

 The semantics of $\texttt{Let}$ are that $body$ will be interpreted in an environment in which $value$ is bound to $name$.
-From a type checking perspective, this means that $name$ will have the same type has $value$, so we'll need to check what that is:
+From a type checking perspective, this means that $name$ will be bound to the type of $value$, so we'll need to check what that is:

 \begin{prooftree}
   \AXC{$\Gamma \vdash value: X$}